africanproofs/apregister/README.md

 **From the validator/provider side:**
 The contract exposes two state altering functions i.e. *register* and *unregister*.
-A call to the *register* function requires two parameters, namely, 1) The name of the provider; 2) An http/https url pointer to information about the sender.
+A call to the *register* function requires two parameters, namely 1) The name of the provider; 2) An http/https url pointer to information about the sender.
 The new record is given a status of 1, denoting that the record is active.

 A call to the *unregister* function takes no parameters and sets the status to 0.
 This indicates to the consumer that the record is inactive.
 The data is not removed.
 A subsequent call to *register*, will set the status to 1, once more.